What are the top characteristics of network marketing success?

 The numbers themselves make it difficult to try to communicate it reasonably.

-There are multiple ways to get paid on top of those team commissions, which exponentially multiplies the payout you can qualify for to infinity… aka unlimited income potential.
+There are multiple ways to get paid on top of those team commissions, which exponentially multiplies the payout you can qualify for… aka unlimited income potential.

-To repeat, these other commissions make the income potential unlimited.
+To repeat, these other ways to earn make the income potential unlimited.

-Trying to communicate to somebody new to this industry that it is possible to make… say… $250,000 per week (a million dollars a month) and you lose them.
-Especially when you take into account that it’s mostly profit.
+Just try to communicate to somebody new that it’s possible to make… say… $250,000 per week (a million dollars a month).

 These numbers are difficult for a prospect because of the mindset they have.